 (find the part about implementing the rampedFixedValue BC.
 Please note that this description is for another version of OpenFOAM, so you should not modify the definitions of the constructors etc. Just see it as a general guidance on how to do it.
 Don’t copy/paste – it will not work!)

-Hand in intermediate version, including project description, September 28!!!
+Hand in intermediate draft, including project description, September 28!!!